alexmoed/MasterClass/README.md

 - Needs a fixed number of points (Current implementations uniform sampling limiting objects to 4096-1288 points) or a number of your choosing.
 - Dataset-specific implementation
 - Appears to memorise specific examples rather than learning generalizable features
+- performs well on test data but may struggle with new objects
+- Takes hours to label the current dataset

 **Implementation Notes**:
 - Includes sampling, grouping, and feature extraction layers
 - Pandas-based solution implemented for path management